uclhal/Data-Science-for-Docs/03-lesson-03-getting-data-into-r.md

 a) What are the names of the columns?

-b) What is the mean and standard deviation of the subject ages?
+b) What is the mean and standard deviation of the subject heights?

 c) Can you find out how many males and females there are?
-Hint: you can use the function `table()`
+Hint: you can use the function `table()` or `xtab()`

-d) Can you find out how many subjects were randomised into each arm?
+d) Can you find out how many subjects there are?

-e) What is the mean, median, IQR of the Length of Stay?

 ## Homework